-Europa (moon) - Wikipedia Europa ( jʊˈroʊpə ⓘ) is a natural satellite (moon) of Jupiter Being observable from Earth with common binoculars it is one of the four Galilean moons As such it is a planetary-mass moon, the smallest and least massive orbiting Jupiter, and slightly smaller and less massive than Earth's
+Europa (moon) - Wikipedia Europa (moon) Europa ( jʊˈroʊpə ⓘ) is the smallest and least massive of the four Galilean moons of Jupiter It is observable from Earth with common binoculars and is a planetary-mass moon, slightly smaller and less massive than Earth's Moon Europa is an icy moon, and, of the three icy Galilean moons, the closest orbiting Jupiter

 Europa - NASA Science Europa is the fourth largest of Jupiter’s 95 moons It's the sixth-closest moon to the planet Europa may be one of the most promising places in our solar system to find present-day environments suitable for some form of life beyond Earth